 Knowing Your Audience to Pick the Perfect Incentive Travel Destination

-Incentive travel managers are constantly searching for new destinations and ideas to refresh their programs, but often struggle deciding on which to pursue.
+Incentive travel managers are continually searching for new destinations and ideas to refresh their programs, but often struggle deciding on which to pursue.
 How do you focus on maximizing the effectiveness (and enjoyment) with so many choices?
 Companies frequently lose focus on the true target – the incentive travel program’s participants they are trying to motivate and reward.
 Lots of voices have opinions on destinations, hotels, activities, etc. – but we ask:

 “Does the incentive travel experience surprise and